jcmoraisjr/haproxy-ingress/README.md

 Use `--verify-hostname=false` argument to bypass this validation.
 If used, HAProxy will provide the certificate declared in the `secretName` ignoring if the certificate is or is not valid.

+### wait-before-shutdown

+If argument `--wait-before-shutdown` is defined, controller will wait defined time in seconds before it starts shutting down components when SIGTERM was received.
+By default, it's 0, which means the controller starts shutting down itself right after signal was sent.

 ### watch-namespace